qiskit-community/qiskit-experiments/docs/index.rst

         ^^^^^^^^^

         These step-by-step tutorials teach the fundamentals of the package and are suitable for getting started.
 You'll find in these tutorials:

-        * An overview of the package structure
+        * An overview of the :ref:`package structure <primer>`
-        * What constitutes an experiment
+        * How to :doc:`install the package and run your first experiment </tutorials/getting_started>`
-        * How to write your own experiment
+        * How to :doc:`write your own experiment </tutorials/custom_experiment>`

         +++

         .. button-ref:: tutorials/index
             :expand:
             :color: secondary
-            :click-parent:

             To the learning tutorials